hajonsoft/hajonsoft-eagle/README.md

 node . verbose-url="https://www.etawaf.com/tawaf43/index.html?locale=en"

-Extrct DOM elements for one page only and only one time no intervals
+Extract DOM elements for one page only and only one time no intervals

 # Puppeteer